 You have goals.
 Big audacious goals!
 You know what you do and why it matters.
 Now all you need to do is connect those two things in a way that moves your audience to action.
-We help you to figure out how to leverage stories and use storytelling in business in a way that connects message with your intended audience and professional goals.
+We help you to figure out how to leverage stories and use storytelling in business in a way that connects your message to your audience and your professional goals.

 But grabbing people’s attention away from their cell phone can be the hardest thing to do.
 (Candy Crush anyone!?)
 This can be even harder depending on the day of the week.
 (Wednesday is called Hump day for a reason!) or if it’s a super sunny warm day and everyone’s inside.

-So how do you make what you do exciting and interesting to someone else?
+So how do you share your message and experiences in a way that is exciting and interesting to someone else?

 We use science!
 Really!
-Storytelling is not about a hand-holding, Kumbaya, this is a safe space to cry touchy feel=ly, not at all appropriate in a work environment thing.
+Storytelling is not about a hand-holding, Kumbaya, touchy feel=ly, not at all appropriate in a work environment sort of thing.
 Scientists have proven, in lab conducted studies with brain electrodes and blood tests on real humans, why stories are so effective.
 Turns our that stories naturally evoke an emotional response in others that make them pay attention and engage on an emotional level.
 They make ideas memorable.
 They present information in a way that’s understandable.
 They come prepacked with emotion and better yet, they’re unique in their ability to naturally build trust with others.
 Stories are persuasive without being slimy or disingenuous.

 Whether you’re a professional who’s been asked to present to your team or a small business owner looking to define your company brand, the right story can go a long way to connecting with your target audience and achieving your goals.